 3. Clinical trials

 The first stage of testing new drugs is called preclinical testing and there are two parts.
-Preclinical testing cannot be carried out on humans because many drugs at this stage are very toxic.
+Preclinical testing is not carried out on humans because many drugs at this stage can be very toxic.

 The first stage of preclinical testing is carried out on cells and tissues in a laboratory, using computer models.
 Most drugs fail this stage as they damage cells or they are not effective.

-Once preclinical tests have been carried out, the drug undergoes clinical testing which is carried out on humans.
-In the first stage of clinical testing, a low dose is given to healthy volunteers and patients to check if the drug is safe for humans to take.
+Once preclinical tests are complete, the drug undergoes clinical testing on humans.
+In the first stage of clinical testing, a low dose is administered to healthy volunteers to check if the drug is safe for humans.
 If the drug is safe, then the clinical testing continues.

-In the second stage, healthy patients are given different doses of the drug to find the optimal dose.
+In the second stage, healthy patients are given different doses of the drug to determine the optimal dose.
 This is the best dose to treat the disease with the minimum side effects.

 Some patients will get better when given a placebo.
 This is because it may affect how the patient perceives their condition, which can improve the patient’s symptoms.